Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Prague

 - Courses are taught in English by Lehigh faculty.
 Knowledge of the Czech language is not required.

 - Profs.
-Hall, Barsness and Kalafut will decide those students accepted and supervise internships.
+Hall, Barsness, Kalafut, and Sami will decide those students accepted and supervise internships.
 If necessary, a prioritized waiting list will be established.

-- Economics and Management course enrollments may be balanced based on when the registration is submitted.
+- Economics, Management, and Accounting course enrollments may be balanced based on when the registration is submitted.